mcach/sandbox/server/README.md

 ### PATCH /api/people/:id

-Update the language of a person in the data set.
+Update the programming language of a person in the data set.

-Expects a body with the following structure:
+**Request Body:**

 ```json
 {